Engee documentation

 Out[0]:

-This is a good example of the specificity of some processing methods.
-Peak detection is detecting ANY point that is higher than its neighbours, which is different from what we are trying to detect.
-This leads to the question, what "peaks" do we want?
+This is a good example of the specifics of some processing methods.
+Peak detection is the detection of ANY point that is higher than its neighbors, which is different from what we are trying to detect.
+This leads to the question, what kind of "peaks" do we need?

-We need relatively large peaks (not ones that are likely to be related to noise), and we need sharp and high peaks that should be closely related to heart rate.
-This can be summarised in these rules: peaks that:
+We need relatively large peaks (not the ones most likely associated with noise), as well as sharp and high peaks that should be closely related to heart rate.
+This can lead to the following rules: peaks that:

-(a) are above a certain level (again, 2400 might be a good threshold),
+a) are above a certain level (again, 2400 may be a good threshold),

-The second rule may not be immediately obvious, so let's look at them one by one.
-Firstly, let's discard all peaks below the threshold and display the result:
+The second rule may not be immediately clear, so let's take them one at a time.
+First, let's discard all peaks below the threshold and display the result.:

 In [ ]: